SaenthanP/Social-Media/README.md

 * RabbitMQ, using the direct Publisher/Consumer model.
 Each service/need will have its own queue.
 * Will explore GRPC in the future
 ### Database
-* Microsoft SQL Server for keeping track of users, posts, newfeeds
+* Microsoft SQL Server for keeping track of users, posts
 * Neo4j Graph Database for keeping track of connections amongst users
-* Will explore Redis caching in the future
+* Redis for caching follower/following lists, posts, home feeds and user feeds
 ### Microservices
 * Authentication Service
-  * Handles logins, regisration and authentication
+  * Handles logins, registration and authentication
   * Passwords are hashed using Bcrypt and JWT is utilized to authenticate the user
 * Email Service
-  * Email sent out on registration for user awareness
+  * Consumes bus and email sent out on registration for user awareness
-  * Will explore emails for resetting accounts, confirmation for creating accounts
+  * MailTrap is used for development email testing
 * Personal Network Service
   * Handles the follower and following interactions between users
+  * Consumes message bus and a user node is created in the graph on regisration
 * Post Service
-  * Handles users creating posts and comments
+  * Handles users creating posts
 * Feed Service
-  * Generates the user's home feed and a user's profile feed
+  * Generates the user and home feeds
-  * To look into various feed generation models
+  * Consumes message bus and on every post, it is pushed to all follower's feeds
+  * Consumes message bus and on every follow/unfollow, the list is stored in the cache and is rebuilt to reflect the change
 ### To Explore in The Future
-* Redis Caching
+* Redis
+  * Failover
+  * Timed expiration of cache (Remove frome cache if user has not logged in for eg. 30 days)
 * OAuth
 * Kafka
-* GRPC
+* GRPC to fetch followers and posts when not in cache
 * Cassandra Database
-* Vault/Secret Managent
+* Vault/Secret Management
 * Distributed Logging (eg. Elastic)